dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/deploying-web-applications-in-enterprise-scenarios/deploying-web-applications-in-enterprise-scenarios.md

 ## About the Authors

 Jason Lee is a principal technologist with [Content Master](http://www.contentmaster.com/) where he has been working with Microsoft products and technologies, especially SharePoint and ASP.NET, for several years.
 Jason holds a PhD in computing and is currently MCPD and MCTS certified.
-You can read Jason&#x27;s technical blog at [www.jrjlee.com](http://www.jrjlee.com/).
+You can read Jason's technical blog at [www.jrjlee.com](http://www.jrjlee.com/).

 Benjamin Curry is a principal technologist with [Content Master](http://www.contentmaster.com/) who has written whitepapers, SDK documentation, PowerPoint presentations, and instructor-led and online training courses during his career.
 An original member of the ASP.NET documentation team, he has worked with Microsoft's web technologies for over a decade.